Starstruck (1982 film): Plot

-Cast

-The film marks Geoffrey Rush's first (albeit brief) appearance in a feature film, as the floor manager of a live-to-air television pop music program.

 Production

 Although the film is set in Sydney, journalist Stephen MacLean originally wrote Starstruck inspired by his childhood in the Melbourne suburbs of Williamstown and Newport during the 1960s.
-His mother Isabel owned the then-thriving Newport Hotel at which he would often spend time, getting to know customers and dancing on the roof, until an overpass was built nextdoor and business quickly dwindled.
+His mother Isabel owned the then-thriving Newport Hotel (now known as the Newport Social Club) at which he would often spend time, getting to know customers and dancing on the roof, until an overpass was built nextdoor and business quickly dwindled.
 The pub was then sold to a woman named Rene.
-Years later, MacLean was living in London when he received an audio cassette in the mail from Rene's son about her recent death.
-As memories came back to him, MacLean began drafting what would become the first draft of Starstruck.
-He later pitched the idea to producer David Elfick.
-(As of 2024, the original pub remains open and is now known as the Newport Social Club.)
+Years later, MacLean was living in London when he received an audio cassette in the mail from Rene's son about her recent death and began drafting a screenplay based on his memories.
+He later pitched the idea to producer David Elfick, who came up with the title Starstruck.

 Director Gillian Armstrong's first successful films were a series of short 1970s documentaries about Australian teenage girls, Smokes and Lollies and Fourteen's Good, Eighteen's Better.
 She then had a breakout international success with her first feature, 1979's My Brilliant Career, the story of a young female aspiring writer in 19th century Australia.
 Armstrong wanted to do something completely different next as she feared being typecast as a director of either "dour period dramas" or "women's pictures".
 She originally planned to direct a film about the unemployed working class of modern Australia, as written by a "young communist", but this did not eventuate.
 After spending another year looking for the right project, she expressed interest in Starstruck but was initially turned down.
 The producers' first choice to direct was Graeme Clifford, but he ultimately pulled out in order to make Frances.
 MacLean later became convinced Armstrong was the right choice after meeting her by chance at a party to which she wore high-heeled blue suede shoes, telling her, "Anyone who wears shoes like that should be able to make my movie".
+The film was one of the first financed under the "10BA" tax system which dominated in the 1980s.
+The original budget was $2.5 million, which according to Elfick ran "a couple hundred thousand over."